Skip to main content

 Courses include:

 Changing technology has brought about new challenges to the legal and social control systems in modern society.
-In the Information Law specialization you will examine a variety of emerging socio-legal issues that have resulted from rapid technological development, including law and technology, intellectual property, cybercrimes, privacy laws and economic espionage.
+In the Information Law specialization you will examine a variety of emerging socio-legal issues that have resulted from rapid technological development, including law and technology, intellectual property, cybercrime, privacy laws and economic espionage.

 Courses include: